jinghuazhao/INF/tryggve.md

 The version is 18.1 rather than 9.2 and 8.6 currently online, https://www.uni-regensburg.de/medizin/epidemiologie-praeventivmedizin/genetische-epidemiologie/software/.

+## Code extraction

+This is possible with codedown, as noted [here](https://github.com/jinghuazhao/physalia/blob/master/NOTES.md).

 ## A summary of files

 File specification | Descrription